deniselinn/connectchicago/README.md

 This is a GitHub landing page for collaborative community co-working for [Connect Chicago](http://connectchicago.org), a citywide digital inclusion initaitive.
 We'll be using this page for the [Mozilla Global Sprint 2017](https://mozilla.github.io/global-sprint/).

 We're working with nonprofit partners, advocates, and community members in 2017 to identify gaps in access & training resources across the city so we can cobuild & support solutions to fill those gaps.
 Despite Chicago's promising tech economy, gaps persist.
 [About 1 in 5 Chicago households still lack access to the Internet](http://www.smartchicagocollaborative.org/an-infographic-on-computers-internet-access-in-chicago-from-2013-2015/).
 In 2017, we're scanning our ecosystem, centralizing our existing assets and identifying community-driven digital inclusion ideas/solutions.
-You can join us and contribute regularly in person during [Meetups](http://meetup.com/connectchicago) and [neighborhood participatory design sessions](http://connectchicago.org/about/projects/community-technology-forums/).
-You can join us and contribute online as well!
-See more information below.

 ## Getting Started